 The best thing about RentScore is its simplicity, so it really is hassle-free!
 All you have to do is fill out a short online form to register and then Rent Score does the rest!

 From your application, they will contact your tenants to organise payments and set up the direct debit.
 They liaise with them directly, meaning that you are left to enjoy your income without any inconveniences or distractions.
 Once the direct debits have been set up, then you are good to go!
-You will receive your payments within 1 working day of them being collected, so you won’t be waiting around for things to be processed.
+Payments are processed on the same working day, so you won’t be waiting around for things to be processed.

 Rent payments are much more likely to be on time as tenants are motivated by the opportunity to increase their credit score, so you are less inclined to stress about your rental income.